CYBAVO/ios_wallet_sdk_sample/README.md

     IdentityFile ~/.ssh/{{your private SSH key}}
     ```

+    > How to setup an SSH key? : see [this](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)

 2. Run ```pod install``` to install all dependencies.
 3. Run ```pod update``` to update all dependencies. **(Optional)**
 4. Open ```CYBAVOWallet.xcworkspace``` in xcode.